eunsukimme/micro-frontend-on-aws/README.md

 This is a demo project for AWS Community Day 2022

-- `app-host` is React application and host container consuming remote modules from `app-order` and `app-remote-2`.
+- `app-host` is React application and host container consuming remote modules from `app-order` and `app-feed`.
 - `app-order` is React application and remote container exposing React component.
-- `app-remote-2` is Vue application and remote container exposing the entire Vue app.
+- `app-feed` is Vue application and remote container exposing the entire Vue app.

 By cloning this repository, you can build and deploy your own micro frontend architecture on AWS.
 Check details on the following steps.